rust-lang/book/nostarch/chapter13.md

 the sum `qlp_shift` bits to the right.

 Calculations in applications like audio decoders often prioritize performance most highly.
-Here, we’re creating an iterator, using two adaptors, and then consuming the value.
+Here, we’re creating an iterator, using two adapters, and then consuming the value.
 What assembly code would this Rust code compile to?
 Well, as of this writing, it compiles down to the same assembly you’d write by hand.
 There’s no loop at all corresponding to the iteration over the values in